Riding a Motorcycle in California Without a California License

 - You drove on a street or highway, and

 - At the time you drove, you did not hold a validly issued driver’s license.

 If you have been charged with VC 12500, a Los Angeles defense attorney can help either dismiss or reduce your VC 12500 charges to a less-serious infraction.
-Give us a call; our attorneys speak English, French, Spanish, Russian, and Armenian.
+If you were involved in a motorcycle accident you were both unlicensed and uninsured at the time of the collision, we further invite you to call our Los Angeles motorcycle accident attorney for a free consultation and case review.
+Call (310) 943-1171 now, our attorneys speak English, French, Spanish, Russian, and Armenian.

 KAASS LAW is authorized to practice law in California.
 The above content is intended for California residents only.
 This content provides only general information which may or may not reflect current legal developments.
 KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of the contents of this website.
 The above content DOES NOT create an attorney-client relationship.
 KAASS LAW does not represent you unless you have expressly retained KAASS LAW in person at the KAASS LAW office.